kratsg/optimization/README.md

 #### More Complicated Selections

 One can certainly provide more complicated selections involving multiple pivots and multiple branches.
 In fact, this makes our optimization increasingly more flexible and faster than any other code in existence.
-If you use `--numpy`, we use the [numexpr](https://github.com/pydata/numexpr/) package to provide the parsing of the more complicated selection strings (they have examples of what you can do).
-If you do not use `--numpy`, we default to use `ROOT` and `TTree::Draw` to make the cuts, which means a standard `TCut` or `TFormula` can be used for your selection.
-Either way, you still need to specify placeholders for your pivots.
+We use the [formulate](https://github.com/scikit-hep/fomrulate/) and [numexpr](https://github.com/pydata/numexpr/) packages to provide the parsing of the selection strings.
+This supports "standard" selection strings as well as those recognized by `TCut`/`TFormula` as well.
+Their documentation has examples of what you can do.
+You still need to specify placeholders for your pivots like below:

 ```json
 [